The Best Ever Homemade Swedish Meatballs Recipe

 the Swedish meatballs with the creamy sauce ready to go into the oven

-• Cook for 1 hour with the lid on and then take the lid off and cook for 30 more minutes.
+• Cook for 45 minutes with the lid on and then take the lid off and cook for 30 more minutes.

 Notes

-This recipe makes enough for us to have a meal and we freeze the left-over in an airtight container for one or two more meals.
+This recipe makes enough for us to have a meal and we freeze the left-over in an airtight container for two more meals.
 It thaws beautifully and then I just add a little beef broth to it and heat it in a saucepan.

 I imagine you could also fry the meatballs and put them in a slow cooker on low for 6 hours.
 With this method, it could become an easier recipe as you could prepare the first part on the weekend and then put the meatballs and sauce in the slow cooker bowl.
 Refrigerator and pop it in the slow cooker in the morning for an easy weeknight dinner.